elithaxxor/GUIDES/README.md

     * By default, Nmap version detection skips TCP port 9100 because some printers simply print anything sent to that port, leading to dozens of pages of HTTP GET requests, binary SSL session requests, etc. This behavior can be changed by modifying or removing the Exclude directive in nmap-service-probes, or you can specify --allports to scan all ports regardless of any Exclude directive.
 *****
  -A = how aggressive you wannt the scan

  --allports (Don't exclude any ports from version detection)

 -p: Specifies which ports you want to scan.
 You can list individual ports separated by commas or use ranges separated by dashes.

 -sS [SYN-Stealth Scan] = Initiates a SYN stealth scan, which is less likely to be logged.

 -sV: [version detection] =  Attempts to determine the version of the services running on open ports. -

 -v: Increases verbosity, providing more information about the scan in progress.

 -O = Operating System

-- s Attempts to determine the version of the services running on open ports.
+- sS Attempts to determine the version of the services running on open ports.

 --traceourt = target hosting service or identify additional targets according to our needs for quickly tracing the path.

 -v : Increases verbosity, providing more information about the scan in progress.

 -–script = Enables the use of various scripts from Nmap’s script database for more detailed discovery.

 –script: Enables the use of various scripts from Nmap’s script database for more detailed discovery.
 	--version-intensity <intensity> (Set version scan intensity)